Advice

 Set a budget for your next home

 First, your agent can help you get pre-approved with a home mortgage consultant.
 A pre-approval is a lender’s estimate of how much you can afford to buy.
-Together with your agent’s estimate of your home’s value, you can begin creating the right budget parameters for your future home search.
+Together with your agent’s estimate of your home’s value, you can create the right budget parameters for your future home search.

 Take control of the timeline